 Our Analysis and Test Results

 The Epson PictureMate PM-400 is at the top end of the mid-size printer class in overall performance.
 However, this status belies the drawback inherent in this machine's performance.
-Case in point, this model renders colors on par with machines costing hundreds of dollars more, yet the resolution is poor.
+This model renders colors on par with machines costing hundreds of dollars more, yet the resolution is poor.
 This machine has a broad dynamic range, yet it slumps in the dark grays.
 This machine has a below-average cost per print, but it is relatively expensive.
-Despite the inconsistencies, this machine fills a hole in the market left by the other mid-size models: it's compact and it kicks out quality prints up to 5" x 7".
+Despite the inconsistencies, this machine fills a hole in the market left by the other mid-size models: it's compact and kicks out quality prints up to 5" x 7".

-We have to say that we were really surprised at the Epson's color output.
+We have to say that we were really surprised at the Epson PictureMates's color output.
 It is top-notch.
 Despite some of the stepped transitions in the dark grays, we were also quite impressed with the range of tones from white to black — what is referred to as the dynamic range.

 The main thing we don't like about this machine is the cost.
-This machine is significantly more expensive than its peers and we do not see what exactly one is getting for that extra money.
+This machine is significantly more expensive than its peers, and we do not see what one is getting for that extra money.
 Ture, the color is good, but the resolution is really poor.
 Yes, the dynamic range is good, but not so good as to warrant the price hike.

 Our tests for color and grayscale were run on both economy and high-end paper.
 Unfortunately, this machine's best work is done on the high-end paper, potentially adding to the long-term operating costs.

 Long story short, the results of the Epson PictureMate PM-400 tests were all over the place.
 In some evaluations, the machine punched way above its weight.
 However, the machine followed up these performances with utter flops.
-Add to this a hefty price tag and it should be no wonder why this machine garnered no awards.
+Add a hefty price tag to this, and it should be no wonder why this machine garnered no awards.

 — Nick Miley, Jason Peters and Austin Palmer